 I started going to a coworking space a few months ago when I couldn’t take working from home anymore.
 This has come in handy for the rare in-person meeting, when I need a change of scene and when I need to hunker down and meet a deadline.
 It even came in handy for one of my clients who ended up renting out a conference room to film a course!

-If you’re looking to perhaps start working from a coworking space, here’s what you need to consider to find the right one for you.
+If you’re looking to perhaps start working from a coworking space, here’s what you need to consider to see if it’s the right line of work for you.

 Location, location, location.

 Look, there’s been one coworking space after another opening up in my area, but I didn’t become a member of any of them until one opened up five minutes from my house.
 This is perfect for those days when I attempt to start working from home but it just doesn’t work out so I end up at the office.
 A quick bus ride and I’m there.

 Shared office spaces aren’t exactly a new phenomenon.
 In fact, they’ve been around for a while.
 The difference lies in that the older ones are super corporate whereas a coworking space is more laid back.

 Of course, this could have it’s downside as well.
 Some coworking spaces are a little too open and a little too full.
 This could actually hinder your progress so make sure you actually like the environment of the space you are considering.